LouisT/inSubnet/README.md

     inSubnet.isIPv4(string) - Same as "isIP()" but for IPv4 only. - Returns boolean.
          Examples: inSubnet.isIPv4("127.0.0.1"); // true
                    inSubnet.isIPv4("127.0.0.256"); // false

+    inSubnet.isDecimal(string) - Same as "isIP()" but for IPv4 decimal notation only. - Returns boolean.
+         Examples: inSubnet.isDecimal("16909060"); // true
+                   inSubnet.isDecimal("a16909060"); // false

     inSubnet.isIPv6(string) - Same as "isIP()" but for IPv6 only. - Returns boolean.